MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 - Active permanent assignments are not affected.
 - Active time-bound assignments become active permanent which means they will no longer expire at a designated time.
 - Eligible role assignments will be removed, as users will no longer be able to activate privileged roles.
-- Privileged Identity Management blades on Microsoft Entra portal or Azure portal, API and PowerShell interfaces of Privileged Identity Management, will no longer be available for users to activate roles, manage assignments, or perform access reviews of privileged roles.
+- Privileged Identity Management blades on Microsoft Entra admin center or Azure portal, API and PowerShell interfaces of Privileged Identity Management, will no longer be available for users to activate roles, manage assignments, or perform access reviews of privileged roles.
-- Any ongoing access reviews of Azure AD roles will end, and Privileged Identity Management configuration settings will be removed.
+- Any ongoing access reviews of Microsoft Entra roles will end, and Privileged Identity Management configuration settings will be removed.
 - Privileged Identity Management will no longer send emails on role assignment changes and PIM Alerts.

+<a name='will-any-iga-features-and-capabilities-be-added-under-the-entra-id-p2-license'></a>

-### Will any IGA features and capabilities be added under the Entra ID P2 License?
+### Will any IGA features and capabilities be added under the Microsoft Entra ID P2 License?

-All currently Generally Available features in Entra ID P2 will remain, but no new IGA features or capabilities will be added to the Entra ID P2 SKU.
+All currently Generally Available features in Microsoft Entra ID P2 will remain, but no new IGA features or capabilities will be added to the Microsoft Entra ID P2 SKU.

 ## Next steps